 E410-001 Loaf Quick Bread (SF123) any recipe, at least 3⁄4 of a standard loaf displayed on a paper plate) Quick bread is any bread that does not require kneading or rising time and does NOT include yeast.
-A standard quick bread loaf measures approximately 8.5 inches x 4.4 inches or 9 inches x 5 inches.
+A standard quick bread loaf measures approximately 8 1⁄2 inches x 4 1⁄2 inches or 9 inches x 5 inches.
 If mini-loaf pans are used for exhibit, two loaves must be presented for judging.

-E410-002 Creative Mixes (SF142) any recipe, at least 3/4 of baked product or four muffins or cookies on a paper plate or in a disposable pan.
+E410-002 Creative Mixes (SF142) any recipe, at least 3/4 of baked product or 4 muffins or cookies on a paper plate or in a disposable pan.
 Baked item made from a mix (commercial or homemade mixes acceptable).
 Food products must have been modified to make a new or different baked item.
-Examples include poppy seed quick bread from a cake mix, cake mix, pudding mix, cookies, sweet rolls made from ready made bread dough, monkey breads from biscuit dough, streusel coffee cake from a cake mix, etc. Supplemental information required for this class: Write what you learned about making this product using a mix instead of a homemade recipe or recipe "from scratch".
+Examples include poppy seed quick bread from a cake mix, cake mix cookies, sweet rolls made from readymade bread dough, monkey breads from biscuit dough, streusel coffee cake from a cake mix, etc. Write what you learned about making this product using a mix instead of a homemade recipe or recipe "from scratch".
 Does it make it better or easier to use a convenience product or mix?
 Why or why not?

 E410-003 Biscuits or Scones (SF136) four biscuits or scones on a small paper plate.
 This may be any type of biscuit or scone: rolled or dropped.
 Any recipe may be used, but it must be a non-yeast product baked from scratch.

 E410-004 Healthy Baked Product (SF124) any recipe, at least 3/4 of baked product or 4 muffins/cookies on a paper plate or in a disposable pan.
-Recipes must contain a fruit or vegetable as part of the ingredients (Ex. banana bars, cantaloupe quick bread, zucchini muffins, etc.)
+Recipes must contain a fruit or vegetable as part of the ingredients (Ex. banana bars, cantaloupe quick bread, zucchini muffins, etc.).

 E410-005 Coffee Cake (SF129) any recipe or shape, non-yeast product - at least 3/4 of baked product on a paper plate or in a disposable pan.
-In addition to the recipe, for this class, 4-H members must include a menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201.
+Include a menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201.

 E410-006 Baking with Whole Grains (SF134) any recipe, at least 3⁄4 of baked product or 4 muffins/cookies on a paper plate or in a disposable pan.
 May be baked in a disposable pan.
-The recipes must contain whole grains as part of the ingredients.
-(Ex. whole wheat applesauce bread, sourdough, peanut butter oatmeal cookies, etc.)
+Recipes must contain whole grains as part of the ingredients.
+(Ex. whole wheat applesauce bread, peanut butter oatmeal cookies, gluten free baked goods made with an alternative whole grain flour, etc.)

-E410-007 Non-Traditional Baked Product (SF133) exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least /4 baked product, or four muffins or cookies on a paper plate or in a disposable pan.
-In addition to the recipe, entries must include supporting information that discusses alternative preparation methods and how it compares with the traditional methods.
+E410-007 Non-Traditional Baked Product (SF133) exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least 3⁄4 baked product, or 4 muffins or cookies on a paper plate or in a disposable pan.
+Entries must include supporting information that discusses alternative preparation methods and how it compares with traditional methods.